-While read-only files can be useful, sometimes your documents can become read-only and this can be an issue.
-In this article, we’ll try to show you how to fix this problem once and for all.
+While read-only files can be helpful, sometimes your documents can become read-only, which can be an issue.
+In this article, we’ll try to show you how to fix this problem.

-What to do if your all documents become read-only?
+What can I do if all files are read-only?

 1. Change the file properties

-- First, go to your Documents and find the file that you want to change.
+- First, go to your Documents and find the file you want to change.

 - Right-click the file and pick the Properties option from the menu.

-- Now, go to the Attributes tab below the Properties tab and disable the Read-only option.
+- Go to the Attributes tab below the Properties tab and disable the Read-only option.